 GameCenter authentication works similarly to other Third Party integration, except that the <gameCenterId> is more readily available and has already been validated.

-Most games / apps will probably want to allow their users to initially be anonymous.
-This is because creating an account can be bothersome, and will cause a portion of your user base to abandon your app before they start.
+Most games/apps will probably want to allow their users to be anonymous initially.
+Given an upfront account setup when creating an account can be bothersome, and it will cause a portion of your userbase to abandon the app before they start.

 Luckily, brainCloud supports this concept directly. brainCloud allows the app to add additional identities to a profile *after* the profile has been created – this is often done by: